ingels11/academic-kickstart/content/project/pandemic-burden-gavsus/index.md

 Takeaways:

 * Population adjusted COVID-19 cases, deaths, and fatality rates in Georgia (state average) are lower than in the US.
 * Thirty-seven counties exceeded the national average on COVID-19 case count, 32 counties exceeded the national average on COVID-19 deaths and case fatality rates.
-For the list of counties, please follow the county list here.
+For the list of counties, please follow the county list {{% staticref "files/county_list_round1_map.pdf" "newtab" %}}here{{% /staticref %}}.
 * These maps are based on data as of 28 April 2020.
 The pandemic is evolving, and we will update the maps every week.

 [Return to previous page]({{< ref "/project/pandemic-burden/index.md" >}})